ufosc/osc-docs/docs/osc-docs/writingdocs.md

 npm start
 ```

 For more information, see the [Usage](/docs/osc-docs/usage) section.
-You must have the project and its dependencies installed, if you dont, then refer to the [Installation](/docs/osc-docs/installation) guide.
+You must have the project and its dependencies installed, if you don't, then refer to the [Installation](/docs/osc-docs/installation) guide.